 Our grants address the capacity of homeless-serving organizations to meet the most basic needs of individuals and families.
 The Foundation gives priority to programs that deliver emergency shelter, food and medical services to families and individuals.

 Every other year, Liberty Mutual Foundation releases a Request for Proposal through our Basic Services Initiative.
 The aim of the initiative is to boost the capacity of existing basic services networks and safety nets.
 The initiative follows a two-year funding cycle.
-The current submission cycle (2018-19) has concluded, with the next available cycle scheduled for spring 2020.
+The next available cycle is scheduled for Spring 2020.

 Shining a Light on Youth Experiencing Homelessness